This webpage was updated on January 17, 2025

 See the SB 1 Grant Program Solicitation (PDF) for details on this funding opportunity.
 Applicants must use the SB 1 Track 1 Proposal Template and Instructions (.docx), and be sure to address the minimum criteria listed in the SLR Adaptation Criteria.

-Full proposals due (by 5 pm PT)OPC Meeting Date
+Full Proposal Deadline (by 5 pm PT)OPC Meeting Date (Earliest)

 Track 1 Application Materials